Most Beautiful Places to See Cherry Blossoms in Paris in 2023

 Walk along Allée Adrienne Lecouvreur for the best view of both – the Eiffel Tower and cherry trees.
 Another beautiful location is Carousel de Eiffel.
 Sitting on a park bench with views of the Eiffel Tower under a canopy of pretty pink blooms doesn’t get any more quintessentially Parisian than that.

 The art museum, Petit Palais, is a delightful location to see cherry blossoms along Av.
 Winston Churchill.
 But the real hidden gem is the interior garden.
 The best part is – it’s free!
 Most visitors assume you have to buy a ticket to enter, not so.
 The permanent exhibit, the interior garden and the café is free.

 The view of Paris from Franz Liszt square is worth going here any time of year.
-But this is the perfect spot if you want to capture the iconic Haussmann architecture in the background of the cherry blossoms.
+But this is the perfect spot if you want to capture the iconic Haussmann architecture in the background of the beautiful cherry tree.

 Although a bit outside of central Paris in the Bois de Vincennes, this public park and botanical garden is a local’s favourite.
 This is where Parisians come to play – whether it’s for the year-round festivals, a mini-golf course, or a children’s playground.
-But it is also known for its beautiful cherry blossom displays and spring flowers in Paris.
+But it’s also known for its beautiful cherry tree displays and spring flowers in Paris.
 (Note there is a fee of 2.5 euros to enter)